ThetaData-API/thetadata-python/docs/tutorials.md

 ## Installation

 - Install Python 3.
+- Install Java 11 or later.
+THIS IS REQUIRED TO USE THE API.
 - Using pip, Python's package manager, open a terminal and run `pip install thetadata` or